-Australia's Wildfires Are Releasing Vast Amounts Of Carbon Emissions
+Australia's Wildfires Are Releasing Vast Amounts Of Carbon

 Smoke from the ongoing firestorm in Australia is obscuring skies halfway around the world.
 Satellite images from the National Oceanic and Atmospheric Administration show a haze from the deadly fires spreading over South America.
 The swirling plume is nearly the size of the continental United States.